 How do Membership Dues Work?

-The current annual fee each homeowner pays covers the costs of maintaining all of the commonly-owned areas, including our roads, parking areas, walking trails, guardhouse, operations office, pole barn area, clubhouse, pool and spray park (including lifeguards and pool attendants), lake, ponds, gazebo, tennis courts, basketball court, playgrounds, benches, storm water facilities, and all other areas within our community not owned privately (such as the lakeside area).
+The current annual fee each homeowner pays covers the costs of maintaining all of the commonly-owned areas, including our roads, parking areas, walking trails, guardhouse, operations office, pole barn area, clubhouse, pool and spray park (including pool staff), lake, ponds, gazebo, tennis courts, basketball court, playgrounds, benches, storm water facilities, and all other areas within our community not owned privately (such as the lakeside area).
 It also covers liability and property insurance, security services, lake management costs and other necessary services.

 For those owners who fall behind in paying their dues (or stop paying altogether) there are costs involved in actions taken to collect unpaid fees.
 These costs are necessary because all of us are dependent on each owner paying his/her share of the total costs of maintaining our community.
 This is very important to each owner as our home is likely one of our biggest investments, if not our biggest.
 And, if some owners are not paying their share, the rest of us have to pay more, or our services must decrease – with the result that our community becomes less desirable and our home prices drop.

 This is a summary of how the money collected from all of us is spent.
 If you have further questions, you may contact the Operations Office or any Board member.

 Do you have questions or need help with a specific inquiry?
 Send us a message and we'll get in touch shortly!